 Best Day Trips from Kuala Lumpur – The Verdict

-If you have been thinking of exploring off-beat activities in Malaysia, a day trip from KL is a good place to start.
+If you have been thinking of exploring off-beat activities in Malaysia, a short day trip from KL is a good place to start.
 Travelling on public transport in Malaysia is quite safe.
-So whether you are a solo female explorer or one to travel with their partner, these day trips from Kuala Lumpur are a must-do!
+So whether you are a solo female explorer or one to travel with their partner, these Kuala Lumpur day trips are a must-do!
 They offer the perfect opportunity for you to get outdoor amidst lush greenery and also get acquainted with the local food and culture of Malaysia.
 If you are spending 3-4 days in Kuala Lumpur, I suggest you spare at least one day to explore the outskirts of the city.
 Pick a spot that suits your taste and don’t be afraid to wander away.
 You’ll be surprised at how much you’ll discover in just a day and will be left craving for more of these short trips from Kuala Lumpur!

 *In case you have time for more than a day trip, check out what you can do in Langkawi for a weekend trip from Kuala Lumpur!
 Here’s also a complete Malaysia travel itinerary to help you plan a longer trip.
-However, if you are just passing by the city and have some time to kill during a layover, here’s a guide to help you see Kuala Lumpur within a short time.*
+However, if you are just passing by the city and have some time to kill during a layover, this guide will help you see Kuala Lumpur within a short time.*